toml-lang/toml/README.md

 odt3 = 1979-05-27T00:32:00.999999-07:00
 ```

-For the sake of readability, you may replace the T delimeter between date and
+For the sake of readability, you may replace the T delimiter between date and
 time with a space (as permitted by RFC 3339 section 5.6).

 ```toml